Hours: Monday-Thursday, 9 a.m. to 5 p.m.

 Acupuncture originated in China about 5,000 years ago.
 Practitioners treat the person as an integrated whole in body, mind and spirit, and seek to remedy the root cause of illness, not only the symptoms.
 Acupuncture focuses on reestablishing balance in the body, calming the nervous system, and providing a sense of peace and quiet.
+Appointments with our licensed independent providers take place on the lower level of UHS.

 Acupuncture can be effective in treating many health concerns, including: